Food

 Treats, Bones and Toys

-Don't give your puppy anything small enough to swallow that can't be
+Don't give your puppy anything small enough to

 digested, or things that can be chewed into large indigestible chunks